ninabarzh/broomstick/content/posts/zero-sum-game.md

 remembering who benefits.

 This is not about "raising awareness" into the void.
-It is about using language and story to unmask the game, to make it visible, and therefore—breakable.
+It is about using language and story to unmask the game, to make it visible, and therefore, breakable.

 ### Make the invisible visible